 Perhaps the native is to be included under the net of secular human idealism or given land, a casino or a museum somewhere on the Western Estate and left to many of his own devices (many further Left likely see a fellow oppressed class of victims with whom to feel solidarity on the way to radical and revolutionary freedom).

 But certainly with the triumphs of trade and commerce, the many benefits and successes of Western expansion (the thousand injustices and brutalities of State and privately funded imperialism), comes a lot of doubt, guilt, and shame.

 How should I live and what should I do?

-I can say Orwell has caused me to think, reflect, and honestly take a look at myself in the mirror.
+I can say Orwell, here, has caused me to think, reflect and take a look at myself in the mirror.

 Much as the sciences require intellectual rigor, empirical evidence and much skepticism, there are bands of Western anti-science postmodernists in their wake, too, who can sink into a kind of nebulous modern mysticism, building museums as temples.

 Just as there are humanists there are anti-humanists.

 Perhaps not too much has changed.